OUR SERVICES

 - Treatment plan is determined after an initial consultation

-- Typically worn during sports, especially contact sports
+- Mouth guards are typically worn during sports, especially contact sports

-- Protect the teeth, gums, and other fixed orthodontic appliances (like braces) from harm caused by physical contact
+- Acting like a shock absorber, mouth guards protect the teeth, gums, and other fixed orthodontic appliances (like braces) from harm caused by physical contact

-- Can secure the temporomandibular joint and aid in the prevention of joint injuries
+- These dental appliances also help to secure the temporomandibular joint, aiding in the prevention of joint injuries and other muscular oral health issues

 - Also known as retainers